 + PRO: Many transport options

 There are many options for getting around, especially in Vietnam’s major cities, and buses and trains allow easy travel around the country.
-Probably the most common mode of transport is a motorbike.
-Many expats report that it’s easy to rent a motorcycle – the challenge is riding it in the chaotic traffic.
+The most common mode of transport in Vietnam is the motorbike.
+Many people report that it’s easy to rent a motorcycle – the challenge is riding it in the chaotic traffic.
+Modern metro systems now operate in both Hanoi and Ho Chi Minh City, while ride-hailing apps like Grab offer convenient alternatives to traditional taxis.

 + PRO: Convenient and easy to travel to other Southeast Asian countries

-Expats with an urge to travel find Vietnam to be a great base country from which to live and travel to other destinations.
+If you have an urge to travel, you’ll find Vietnam to be a great base country from which to live and travel to other destinations.
 Affordable airline tickets can be found, and the country is home to several international airports, including Noi Bai International Airport and Tan Son Nhat International Airport.

-Most forms of getting around have safety implications.
-Riding motorcycles is dangerous, rules of the road appear non-existent and drivers will have to be especially vigilant of all obstacles, including other vehicles and pedestrians.
+Most forms of getting around have safety implications, but motorbikes pose particular dangers.
+90 percent of Vietnam’s traffic fatalities involve motorbikes, with accident rates four times higher than with cars.
+Rules of the road appear non-existent, and drivers must be vigilant of all obstacles, including other vehicles and pedestrians.
 Motorbikes are everywhere, including the pavements, and in busy traffic, crossing the road and even walking on the pavement prove to be daunting tasks.
+New traffic laws implemented in 2025 aim to improve the situation, but traffic safety is an ongoing concern.

 Working in Vietnam